Agents

 Developers feel the pain when local examples pass but production runs diverge after a new tool, handoff, model, or instruction prefix ships.
 SREs see p99 latency rise because a manager agent keeps retrying a slow function.
 Product owners see task-completion drops in one cohort.
 Compliance reviewers ask why a sensitive tool was called and need a trace that explains the agent’s decision.

-This matters more in 2026 multi-step systems because the SDK is often one layer in a wider stack: OpenAI models, hosted tools, custom function tools, MCP servers, vector retrieval, human review, and gateway policies.
+This matters more in 2026 multi-step systems because the SDK is often one layer in a wider stack: OpenAI models (GPT-5.x), hosted tools, custom function tools, MCP servers, vector retrieval, human review, and gateway policies.
 The built-in tracing surface is useful, but traces alone do not say whether the agent picked the right action.
 A production team needs evaluation on top of the trace: tool accuracy, handoff quality, prompt-injection exposure, cost per run, and task completion by workflow version.

 How FutureAGI Handles the OpenAI Agent SDK

-FutureAGI’s approach is to treat the OpenAI Agent SDK as a production execution surface, not just a development library.
+FutureAGI’s approach is to treat the OpenAI Agent SDK as a production execution surface, not just a development library. measurable from /platform/evaluate.
 With traceAI:openai-agents, an agent run can be captured as a trace containing planner activity, function-tool calls, handoff spans, guardrail checks, model calls, latency, status, and token fields such as llm.token_count.prompt.
 The key field for agent analysis is the ordered path, usually represented by agent.trajectory.step.

 Example: a fintech support agent receives “Where is my refund?”
 The SDK triage agent may call refund_lookup, hand off to a policy agent, and produce a final customer response.
 FutureAGI evaluates that run with ToolSelectionAccuracy for the chosen tool, TaskCompletion for the final outcome, TrajectoryScore for the path, and PromptInjection when the request contains adversarial instructions.
 If the tool is wrong or the handoff loops, the failed trace becomes a regression case.